 If you only keep an eye on one thing during your holiday, perhaps it should be your company accounts.
 If you use cloud accounting software to manage your finances, you'll probably find that your package includes a mobile app.

 Jules Quinn runs The TeaShed, which sells interesting teas.
 "I use Sage One accounting software to stay on top of my invoices and cash from wherever I am.
 Drawing up invoices and sending them through the app is really efficient.

 "It's great that other employees and my accountant can check invoices on the go too to ensure we're a collaborative team.
 It also means that someone else can access the accounts when I'm out of the office."

 5. Skype - to check in with the office

-You can use Skype to make free calls to other Skype users, and to call standard phone numbers at reduced rates.
+You can use Skype to make free calls (video or audio) to other Skype users, and to call standard phone numbers at reduced rates.

 Skype places calls over your smart phone's data connection, so if you're connected to a Wi-Fi network then you can call home for a fraction of your network's roaming charges.

 "I have Skype on my phone," confirms Julie Thompson Dredge from Frame PR.
 "It allows me to make a quick call back to the office every day or two, just to check in."